SOME-1HING/google-reverse-image-api/README.md

 ## Credits

-This project was created by [SOME-1HING].
+This project was created by [SOME-1HING](https://www.github.com/SOME-1HING).
 Feel free to use and modify this code for your own projects.
 If you found this project helpful, please consider giving it a ⭐️ on GitHub.

 ## License

-This project is licensed under the MIT License - see the [LICENSE]() file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/SOME-1HING/google-reverse-image-api/blob/main/LICENSE) file for details.

 ### Terms of Use